The-Migus-Group/authentication-panel/oidc-authentication.md

 ## Public Identifier

-For clients that wish to remain truly ephemeral, or that do not have the current ability to use an alternative identifier, the public identifier of `http://www.w3.org/ns/solid/terms#PublicOidcClient` MAY be used.
+For Clients that wish to remain truly ephemeral, or that do not have the current ability to use an alternative identifier, the public identifier of `http://www.w3.org/ns/solid/terms#PublicOidcClient` MAY be used.

 If an IdP supports this identifier, any `redirect_uri` supplied SHOULD be accepted as valid.
 In this instance the IdP SHOULD NOT dereference the remote IRI.

-All Access Tokens with this identifier MUST be treated as anonymous clients by the RS.
+All Access Tokens with this identifier MUST be treated as anonymous Clients by the RS.

 ## OIDC Registration

-In addition to the two methods above, clients MAY use standard OIDC dynamic or static registration.
+In addition to the two methods above, Clients MAY use standard OIDC dynamic or static registration.

 All Access Tokens generated in this way are NOT REQUIRED to include the `client_id` claim.
-As such, an RS should treat this category of Access Tokens as originating from anonymous clients.
+As such, an RS should treat this category of Access Tokens as originating from anonymous Clients.

 # Token Instantiation

-Assuming the token request and DPoP Proof are valid, the client MUST receive two tokens from the
+Assuming the token request and DPoP Proof are valid, the Client MUST receive two tokens from the
 IdP:

 1. A DPoP-bound Access Token